New Jersey Property Tax Relief Resource Guide Official NJ Treasury

 Does NOT qualify: Section 8 housing, low-income tax credit properties, federally subsidized housing, and most student housing.
 Call 1-888-238-1233 to verify your specific situation.

-ANCHOR Benefit Estimator
+Check My ANCHOR Benefit

 How to Apply for ANCHOR